Most Gun-Friendly States in 2024

 #4 Montana

-Montana is another open-carry state with no registration or permit requirements.
+Montana is another Constitutional Carry state that allows open and concealed carry with no registration or permit requirements.
 There’s no sales tax in Montana, so your firearms will be a bit cheaper than in most other states.
 You can also get a Montana CCW[94] to legally carry in 34 other states (while Montana honors 43 other states’ CCWs).

 Montana does have Use of Force policies where a citizen can be protected from prosecution when using deadly force[95] to protect themselves, so long as a reasonable person would believe it necessary.
 This statute also applies to stopping those from committing a felony.